Immaculate Heart of Mary: Veneration

 The veneration of the Heart of Mary is analogous to the veneration of the Sacred Heart of Jesus.
 There are, however, differences in this analogy as devotion to the heart of Jesus is especially directed to the "divine heart" as overflowing with love for humanity.
 In the devotion to Mary, however, the attraction is the love of her heart for Jesus and for God.
+Catholic church teaching states that Mary's role as mother of humanity and veneration paid to her in this capacity "in no way obscures or diminishes [the] unique mediation of Christ, but rather shows its power".

-The second difference is the nature of the devotion itself: in the devotion to the Sacred Heart of Jesus, the Roman Catholic venerates in a sense of love responding to love, in the devotion to the Heart of Mary, study and imitation hold as important a place as love.
+The second difference is the nature of the devotion itself: in the devotion to the Sacred Heart of Jesus, the Catholic venerates in a sense of love responding to love; in the devotion to the Heart of Mary, study and imitation hold as important a place as love.
 The aim of the devotion is to unite humankind to God through Mary's heart, and this process involves the ideas of consecration and reparation.